decentlab/decentlab-decoders/README.md

 If you need to test a particular payload received from Decentlab devices, please follow this link: https://htmlpreview.github.io/?https://github.com/decentlab/decentlab-decoders/blob/master/payload-test.html

+# Encoding downlink commands

+If you need to encode downlink commands to be sent to Decentlab devices, please follow this link: https://htmlpreview.github.io/?https://github.com/decentlab/decentlab-decoders/blob/master/downlink-command-encoder.html

 # Integration guide for some platforms

 ## The Things Network